-Almost every neighborhood on Long Island has a place where kids can climb, slide and run, there are some spots that just go bigger than others.
+Almost every neighborhood on Long Island has a place where kids can climb, slide and run — but when you’d like to make a family day of it, consider these places for unique play opportunities.
 Once you and your little ones are prepped to play at a social distance—consider these places for a day of fun.

 Children’s Park in Rockville Centre

-The entire playground area is surrounded by a fence with a single gate, so parents and guardians can control all entrances and exits.
+THE FUN The entire playground area is surrounded by a fence with a single gate, so parents and guardians can control all entrances and exits.
 The play sets are separated into zones for kids ages 2 to 5 and 5 to 12, and there are two swing sets.
 One features a large yellow swing for children designed to hold children who use wheelchairs or have other ambulatory issues.
 Kids can play in a sandbox, too — there sits a multicolored statue of a dolphin that's a hit for youngsters looking for a spot to sit.
-There is a small water park with two ground jets and a tower (designed to look like a flower) that sprays from about seven feet above the ground, but it may not be in operation due to current health mandates.
-Also keep in mind: from July 6-Aug.
-14 9 a.m.-noon Mondays thru Fridays, due to special summer program this fun zone is off-limits to the general public.
+There is a small water park with two ground jets and a tower (designed to look like a flower) that sprays from about seven feet above the ground.

 THE GROUNDS The neighboring John A. Anderson Recreation Center, usually available for a fee for parties and featuring a small, toddler-size indoor play space, is closed due to the health crisis until further notice.
-For some more outdoor fun however, behind the center is Veterans Park, which has basketball courts, open fields and a walking path (and it’s also closed to the public from 8:30 a.m.-12:30 p.m. weekdays July 6-Aug.
-14).
+For some more outdoor fun however, behind the center is Veterans Park, which has basketball courts, open fields and a walking path.

 INFO Free to enter and park.
 111 N. Oceanside Rd., Rockville Centre.
 516-678-9338, rockvillecentre.recdesk.com.